I made Lego Mini Figure Cake Pops for my son’s Lego Birthday Party! Aren’t they cute?

 - Let cool before drawing faces on them.
 You can use a piece of styrofoam to stick them into until you are ready for the party.

-Try these pens for drawing your Lego Faces: Gourmet Writer Food Decorator Pens
+I have found these pens are best for drawing Lego Faces: Gourmet Writer Food Decorator Pens

 Cake pops are good for a few days.
 I made mine the day before the party.